The Kechi Kite Festival and Open House is on for 2021!

 If you haven’t yet been to Karg Art Glass, make that a priority on your list, and then check out the other shops in the 61st and Oliver area.

-Although the kite-flying fun is in the middle of the day, there will be something to do pretty much most of the day in Kechi on September 21.
-Here’s an overview of events:
+Although the kite-flying fun is in the middle of the day, there will be something to do pretty much most of the day in Kechi.

-The Kechi Kite Festival will also feature a food vendor selling hotdogs, bierocks and drinks.
-But you could also go to a Kechi restaurant.
-I can heartily recommend the Geno’s Bar B-Q two-meat dinner with brisket and ribs.
-We just had dinner there for the first time in August, and it’s fantastic food at even fantastic-er prices.
+There’s a neat little restaurant in Kechi I can heartily recommend: Geno’s Bar B-Q. (Try the two-meat dinner with brisket and ribs.)
+We just had dinner there one summer, and it’s fantastic food at even fantastic-er prices.
 (Yum.)

 For more information about the Kechi Kite Festival, visit their event listing on Facebook.